icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 There was remarkable progress in the three-year span 1946 through 1949.
 Several factors had come together to make that possible.
 A vital need was recognized.
-Multiple agencies were coordinated (NACA, Army Air Force, Navy, Weather Bureau, industry, academia).
+Multiple agencies were coordinated (NACA, Army Air Force, Weather Bureau, industry, academia).
 Test aircraft with robust ice protection were available (see [Engine Exhaust Heat]({filename}engine%20exhaust%20heat.md)).
 [Improved icing instruments]({filename}instruments.md) were being developed.